 4. Give Them Their Own Space

-When your pets start to feel a bit overwhelmed with each other, they should have somewhere they can get away.
-While it’s not always the easiest to set up, take the time to find the perfect locations for each pet.
+When your pets start to feel a bit overwhelmed with each other, it will go a long way if they have somewhere they can get away.
+While it’s not always the easiest to set up, if you take the time to find the perfect locations for each pet, it can help ensure a smooth introduction.

 5. Monitor Interactions

-No matter how you expect the introduction to go, you need to be there as the supervisor for not only the first interaction between the two animals but also all their other interactions for a while.
-It doesn’t take long for things to go south, so monitor these engagements so you can step in before things get to that point.
+No matter how you expect the interaction to go, you need to keep a close eye on it.
+Not only is this for the first interaction between the two animals, but it’s for all their interactions for a while.
+It doesn’t take long for things to go south, so monitor the interactions so you can step in before things get to that point if you need to.

 6. Stay Vigilant